asd-xiv/state-list/README.md

 History of all changes in [CHANGELOG.md](CHANGELOG.md)

-### 0.2.2 - 9 December 2018
+### 0.3.0 - 29 December 2018

+#### Add

+- Tests for selector

 #### Change

-- Fix `isLoaded` selector not checking corect date property
+- Resolve API call inside action.
+List methods no longer needs to explicitly return a Promise.